 Even though monitors are going to give you an accurate representation of the sound being produced, there’s still no way to go forward with making hip hop or electronic music without a good, sturdy pair of headphones.

-Don’t rely too heavily on either monitor speakers or headphones; you need both to get your beats off the ground.
-I’m not talking about your AirPods, either.
+Don’t rely too heavily on either monitor speakers or headphones, You need both to get your beats off the ground.
+We’re not talking about your AirPods, either.

-Studio headphones are a specific type of headphones that is useful for critical listening.
-Much like the monitors, studio headphones flat frequency that makes it easier for you to hear what’s actually being created.
+Studio headphones are a specific type of headphones that’s useful for critical listening.
+Much like the monitors, studio headphones have a flat frequency that makes it easier for you to hear what’s actually being created.

 Headphones Buyers Guide